 Kids should also be mindful of cars in driveways.
 It becomes darker earlier at night in the fall and kids can be more difficult to see when a car is backing out of a driveway.

-Some more safety tips for walking include:
+Some more safety tips for trick-or-treating include:

 - Children younger than age 12 should cross streets at night with an adult.